 The adjoining living space was renovated too and will soon become a media room for movie, music, and games:

 To be honest, I never had high hopes for the basement before it was finished.
 Its low ceiling and lack of lighting convinced me that it would never be as comfortable as the main floor.
-But with recessed lighting, smooth walls, and simple color palette, the end result was spacious, minimal, yet cozy.
+But adding recessed lighting and installing new drywall made it spacious, minimal, yet cozy.
 It looks and feels a lot better than our main floor now.

 I love spending time in our new bedroom.
-In fact, I now prefer spending time here.
 I take long and hot showers, care for my skin and hair, stretch, read, and

 daynight-dream.
-Slav gifted me a massage chair recently and I started relax on it after evening exercise.
-This space helped me so much to rejuvenate and rest at the end of each day.
+Slav gifted me a massage chair and I love using it in the evenings.
+This space helped me so much to rejuvenate and relax at the end of each day.

 The Main Floor TV Room

-As a result of the move, our old bedroom which used to house our bed and clothes, was suddenly empty.
+As a result of the move, our old bedroom was suddenly empty.
 Since the holidays, it became a Slav’s TV room.
 Slav always likes to watch videos and play music at home, whereas I prefer quite evenings.
-He has been wearing headphones in the evenings.
-So having a TV room where he can let the volume up and close the door has been great for each of us to relax in our own ways.
+So, he has been wearing headphones in the evenings.
+Having a TV room where he can let the volume loose has been great for us to relax in our own ways.

 I always loved this room – it locates at the back of the house and has a big east-facing window overlooking our garden.
 It is private, it is bright, and it is… perky.
 The morning lights bounces among all white walls and fills the room, making the house plants happy.
 One day the bedroom furniture and TV will leave the room (after we set up the basement media room), and this room will become mine.
 I always wanted a grey+pink office.
 A yoga/tea room filled with indoor plants also sounds good… The possibilities are endless and I cannot wait to create here.
 It also needs to function as a guest room for weeks at a time, so making this room multi-functional yet minimal will be a design challenge for me.